-Each month the member receives a Leave and Earnings Statement (LES).
+Each month a Leave and Earnings Statement (LES) is prepared for every member of the Coast Guard.
 These statements can be viewed by the member online in Direct Access under the "Self Service" tab.
-(There is also a sample of an LES in the appendix of this book.)
 The LES contains important information concerning pay and deductions taken from pay.
 It is the member's responsibility to review the LES monthly for accuracy.

 A review of the monthly LES can avoid pay issues.
 The LES also contains messages about important upcoming changes to pay and/or allowances.
 It is highly recommended that the member review this statement every month.
-The member may print a copy of the LES however, the member may not give the spouse access to the DA account.
+The member may print a copy of the LES however; the member may not give the spouse access to the DA account.